spamegg1/unix-sml/README.md

 #### AliceML

 Quite difficult to install.
 Has to be compiled [from source](https://github.com/aliceml/aliceml).
 The instructions *almost* worked... compilation failed after 12 minutes.
 It seems to fail regarding [Gecode](https://www.gecode.org/).
-But it seems to have build most of the binaries already, just not all of them.
-Ah who cares.
+But it seems to have built most of the binaries already, just not all of them. *Edit:* the developer [responded within hours](https://github.com/aliceml/aliceml/issues/22) and fixed the issue.

 Is that a REPL?
 We use the `alice` command (once again, it needs the `rlwrap` treatment):